conda-incubator/conda-store/docusaurus-docs/conda-store/explanations/conda-store-concepts.md

 In the [conda-based environment creation process][conda-concepts-env-creation], there are two areas where runtime reproducibility is improved through conda-store:

 * Auto-tracking when an `environment.yaml` (which is created and updated manually) file has changes.
 This can be easily tracked by taking a sha256 of the file, which is what conda-store does but sorts the dependencies to make sure it has a way of not triggering a rebuild if the order of two packages changes in the dependencies list.
-* In step (2) `repodata.json` is updated regularly.
-When conda solves for a user's environment it tries to use the latest version of each package.
-Since `repodata.json` could be updated the very next minute, the same solve for the same
-`environment.yaml` file can result in different solves.
+* When a user creates an environment, conda tries to use the latest version of each package requested in the environment specification.
+Conda channels are constantly being updated with new package versions, so the same solve for the same `environment.yaml` file can result in different dependencies being downloaded.
 To enable reproducibility, conda-store auto-generates certain artifacts like lockfiles and tarballs that capture the actual versions of packages and can be used reliably re-create the same environment.
 Learn more about them in the [artifacts documentation][artifacts].

 ## Namespaces